ghostklart/lancache/README.md

 # to add:

-1) script in order to automate installation of the latest docker file
+1) script in order to automate installation of the latest docker distribution from https://download.docker.com
 2) automation in folder creation (dataset in zfs pool)